 The withdrawal limit at ATMs in Singapore is usually around the SGD$3,000 per day mark (around AUD$3000*).

-In Malaysia, you're most likely to find ATMs located at the major bank branches, inside shopping centre's and at airports.
-Usually ATMs connected to Maybank or Public Bank are problem-free for foreign issued cards.
+In Malaysia, you're most likely to find ATMs located at the major bank branches, inside shopping centres and at airports.
+Usually, ATMs connected to Maybank or Public Bank are problem-free for foreign-issued cards.

-ATMs are widespread in Hanoi, Ho Chi Minh City and Da Nang, but Vietcombank, Agribank, Vietin Bank and Sacombank have a good network across the country so you may be able to find an ATM connected to one of these banks further afield.
+ATMs are widespread in Hanoi, Ho Chi Minh City and Da Nang.
+But Vietcombank, Agribank, Vietin Bank and Sacombank have a good network across the country, so you may be able to find an ATM connected to one of these banks further afield.

+ATMs are widely available in major cities in the Philippines, like Manila, but you may struggle to find a bank (let alone an ATM) in more rural areas.
 Good ATMs to look out for are ones attached to Chinatrust, Citibank, HSBC, Maybank and Standard Chartered Bank, but no matter which ATM you use, you will be charged 200 pesos (PHP) (around AUD$6*) per withdrawal.

 You might find that ATMs run out of money on weekends, paydays and before or during national holidays, so keep this in mind when you need to make a cash withdrawal.

-Try get the ATM to dispense smaller notes for you by withdrawing a random amount, like $280 rather than $300, so that you don't land up with all large banknotes that you can't get change for.
+Try get the ATM to dispense smaller notes for you by withdrawing a random amount, like $280 rather than $300, so you don't land up with all large banknotes that you can't get change for.

-ATM fees do vary widely by country in Asia, so it's best to check with your card provider before you go, as well as do a bit of research on your specific destination.
+The number of ATMs and their fees vary a lot by country in Asia, so it's best to check with your card provider before you go, as well as do a bit of research on your specific destination.